iDear-design/vuepress-theme-idear/example/en/views/plugins/pagation.md

 ![demo.png](./images/pagation.png)

-Pagination plugin for vuepress-theme-timi or other vuepress theme.
+Pagination plugin for vuepress-theme-idear or other vuepress theme.

 ### Name

-- **As plugin**: `@timi-design/vuepress-plugin-pagation`
+- **As plugin**: `@idear-design/vuepress-plugin-pagation`
 - **As component**: `Pagation` (used in theme development)

 ## Option API